datacenter/ACI-Pre-Upgrade-Validation-Script/docs/docs/validations.md

 2. Upgrade both Cisco APICs and switches to the target version.

 3. After validating that all switches have been upgraded successfully, delete the `telemetryStatsSeverP` managed object.

     !!! example
+        Object can safely be removed from the fabric.
         ```
         apic# bash
         apic:~> icurl -kX POST "http://localhost:7777/api/mo/uni/fabric/servers/stserverp-default.xml" -d '<telemetryStatsServerP status="deleted"/>'